 Aging Population behavior, Gerontology and Longevity studies, Social data, Social Communication, Cognitive Data, Social impact of technology on human behavior, Internet of the Caring Things, Co-working and Collaboration, Inclusion and the Gender gap.

 He is the author of the books: Le Infiltrate (a research about the gender gap and STEM careers, Egea/ Bocconi University Press, 2016), Boomerang (about the importance of research in technology and its impacts on humanity, Egea/Bocconi University Press, 2014), Lavorare o Collaborare? (about social networking and crowdsourcing principles in modern organizations Egea/Bocconi University Press, 2012).
+And of the report Outthink Aging Study, edited by IBM Research.

 He is the member of: